Explore Color Science with Grape Juice

 - Explain to her that the lemon juice is an acid.
 All acids will turn a blue liquid or indicator, red.
 Tell her that the grape juice is called an indicator because it will indicate (or tell) whether another liquid is an acid.

 - Next, add two spoons of baking soda to the second glass or jar of grape juice.
-Again, have her record what she mixed together and what the results were.
+Again, have her record what she mixed together as well as the results.
 This time the grape juice should turn green.

 - Explain to her that the baking soda is the opposite of an acid.
 It is what is known as a base.
 A base will change the color of an indicator from blue to green.

 - Empty the two glasses of juice you and your child have been experimenting with and pour fresh grape juice into each one.
 Let her experiment with vinegar and soap (dish soap works fine) to determine which is an acid and which is a base, based on the color that each turns the grape juice.
-She should be building on what she learned from the previous experiment with the lemon juice and baking soda.
+Continued experimentation will allow her to build on what she learned from the previous experiment with the lemon juice and baking soda.

 - Flowers called hydrangeas produce blue flowers when planted in acidic soil, but pink flowers when planted in a basic soil.
 Adding an acid or base to the soil can make the flowers change from one color to the other.
 If you have a hydrangea in your yard, try this experiment!